iSlavok/ITMO-History-Crusher/README.md

 ## Overview

 This project is a Telegram bot developed using Python and the `aiogram` framework.
 It's designed as a personal tool to help users memorize historical dates through interactive quizzes.
+It also includes a simple real-time PvP 'Fight' mode where two users compete to answer date questions faster and more accurately.

 **Important Context:** This bot was created as a student project for a history course at **ITMO University**.
 Its primary purpose is to serve as a **demonstration of my coding skills** and practices in areas such as: